How to Get Dream Clients Who Don't Know You Exist

 They responded within 2 hours.
 We hopped on a call.
 Two weeks later, I had a $4K retainer.

-That's the power of Frozen Prospects when you approach them the right way.
+That's the power of Frozen Prospects when you approach them the right way when wondering how to get dream clients.

 Why Frozen Prospects Are Worth Pursuing